 Everyone has a different idea of what makes a great football movie.
 Some like a lot of on-field action, while others enjoy the behind-the-scenes drama that unfolds beyond the gridiron.

 No matter your preference, the sport of football has been a mainstay in cinema for over a century.
-And we’re here to narrow that crowded history down into a list of our ten favorite movies.
+And we’re here to narrow that crowded history down into a list of our favorite movies.

 You may agree or disagree with our selections.
 Just don’t hit us with unnecessary roughness if your top football film isn’t listed here.

-#10: The Waterboy (1998)
+#13: The Waterboy (1998)

 Of the various Adam Sandler sports movies, The Waterboy is probably the silliest.
 But it’s still an enjoyable college football movie that’s sure to make you chuckle.
 Eagle-eyed viewers will also find a few connections to other films in the so-called Sandlerverse.

-Where to stream The Waterboy:
+Where to stream The Waterboy

-#9: The Freshman (1925)
+#12: The Freshman (1925)

 Speaking of football comedies, Harold Lloyd’s The Freshman is the OG of the genre.
 The silent film starred Lloyd as a student looking to become the big man on campus in his first year of college.
 Funny enough, Lloyd’s granddaughter sued Disney for The Waterboy’s similarities with The Freshman.
 But a district court judge ruled that the Sandler pic didn’t infringe copyright law.

-Where to stream The Freshman:
+Where to stream The Freshman

-#8: Leatherheads (2008)
+#11: Leatherheads (2008)

 As a director, George Clooney has quite a diverse filmography.
 But one movie that sticks out the most comedically is the delightfully charming Leatherheads.
 Starring Clooney, Renée Zellweger, and John Krasinski, Leatherheads tells a fictional account of pro football’s legitimization during the 1920s.
 It’s a fun and quirky movie full of old-timey, slapstick humor—reminiscent of Clooney’s work with the Coen brothers.

-Where to stream Leatherheads:
+Where to stream Leatherheads

-#7: Heaven Can Wait (1978)
+#6: Heaven Can Wait (1978)

 In Heaven Can Wait, Los Angeles Rams quarterback Joe Pendleton (Warren Beatty) gets a new lease on life after he’s escorted to the afterlife too soon.
 Unfortunately, there are several obstacles to overcome, as he can only continue on Earth in someone else’s body.
 But his ultimate goal of winning the Super Bowl propels him beyond each hurdle in this fantastical sports comedy.

-Where to stream Heaven Can Wait:
+Where to stream Heaven Can Wait

 #5: Varsity Blues (1999)

-Where to stream Varsity Blues:
+Where to stream Varsity Blues

 #4: Remember the Titans (2000)